paulagforbes/starter-academic/content/authors/admin/_index.md

   url: https://www.univie.ac.at/

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in cognitive and neural mechanisms of human social interaction and how these mechanisms are modulated in different contexts, such as under stress or in psychiatric conditions.
+bio: I am interested in cognitive and neural mechanisms underlying human social interactions and how these can change in different contexts, such as when we experience stress or psychiatric conditions.

 # Interests to show in About widget
 interests:
 - social cognition
+- reward processing
 - stress
 - autism